besaoct/pages/maxfire-boost/privacy-policy.md

 ## 4. Children’s Privacy

 Maxfire Boost is not directed toward children under 13.
 Since we do not collect any personal information, we do not knowingly collect data from users under 13.
-If a parent or guardian believes a child under 13 has interacted with the App in a way that concerns them, please contact us at [support@besaoct.space](mailto:support@besaoct.space), and we will address your concerns promptly, in compliance with COPPA.
+If a parent or guardian believes a child under 13 has interacted with the App in a way that concerns them, please contact us at [besaoct@gmail.com](mailto:besaoct@gmail.com), and we will address your concerns promptly, in compliance with COPPA.

 ## 5. Your Data Rights

 As the App does not collect personal information, there is no personal data for you to access, correct, delete, or opt out of.
-If you have questions about the App’s functionality, you may contact us at [support@besaoct.space](mailto:support@besaoct.space).
+If you have questions about the App’s functionality, you may contact us at [besaoct@gmail.com](mailto:besaoct@gmail.com).

 ## 6. Data Security